Showing All FAQ’s

 Can I have a rent reduction?

 Please be aware as we are the managing agent for private landlords, Uni2 Rent do not own our properties and are not in a position to be able to release people from their contracts, or to authorise rent reductions.
-We are in discussion with all landlords about possible rent reductions, but this will only however be considered with rental accounts that have been paid in full, on time as per the terms of your tenancy agreement.

 What action is Uni2 Rent taking?